 Psychological and social factors can contribute to group conflict by reducing or erasing the range of peace agreements both sides will accept.
 These factors reduce the bargaining range by adding costs to peace and benefits to fighting.
 I identify three main ways that psychological and social factors add costs to peace: (1) direct costs of changing attitudes and social norms, (2) loss of self-esteem, and (3) loss of sunk costs.10

 First, direct costs to attitude change occur to the extent that accepting peace requires individuals in the group to change attitudes about the outgroup.
 Individuals use many strategies to maintain existing attitudes – searching for information that confirms pre-existing beliefs, counter-arguing information divergent with their beliefs – suggesting that costs to attitude change are not insubstantial (Festinger 1962; Nickerson 1998; Kunda 1990).
 Changing negative attitudes towards an enemy may be especially challenging because negative outgroup attitudes are supported by a social norms and justifications that feeds conflict (Bar-Tal 2007).
-At the group-level, a peace agreement requires groups to dismantle the social institutions that fed conflict and encouraged violence against the outgroup (Bornstein 2003).
+At the group-level, a peace agreement requires groups to dismantle the social institutions that feed conflict and encourage violence against the outgroup (Bornstein 2003).
 Those institutions must be reformed to prevent, not encourage, intergroup violence.

 Second, peace agreements may cause a loss of self-esteem for individual group members.
-Group members derive self-esteem from positively comparing their group to a rival group, and and any agreement in which their side acknowledges the legitimacy of the other challenges this group-based boost to self-esteem (Tajfel 1981; Wood 2000; Tajfel and Turner 1979; Fein and Spencer 1997; Martiny, Kessler, and Vignoles 2012; Brown and Pehrson 2019).
+Group members derive self-esteem from positively comparing their group to a rival group, and any agreement in which their side acknowledges the legitimacy of the other challenges this group-based boost to self-esteem (Tajfel 1981; Wood 2000; Tajfel and Turner 1979; Fein and Spencer 1997; Martiny, Kessler, and Vignoles 2012; Brown and Pehrson 2019).
 Group members may also pay psychological costs to their self-esteem from losing their rationalization for engaging in discriminatory or aggressive behaviors towards outgroup members.
 People rationalize their behavior to maintain a moral self-image (Bandura 1999, 2014; Mazar, Amir, and Ariely 2008), and people who harmed the outgroup must come to terms with past behaviors that are now deemed immoral.